siphub/VIBER2GSM/README.md

-# 🚀 Siphub: Precision SIP-to-Social Media Gateway
+# 🚀 Siphub: Precision SIP-to-VIBER

 Siphub is a professional bridge between **Asterisk PBX** and **Viber Desktop**.
 Route your SIP calls to the world for $0 using GUI automation.